-Meghan Markle & Kate Middleton's Heels Are The EXACT Same, So Twinning Is Now Cool
+Meghan Markle & Kate Middleton Just Dressed The Exact Same, So Twinning Is Cool Again

 On March 12, the British royal family attended a church service at the Westminster Abbey to celebrate Commonwealth Day.
 And while I typically don’t seek out photos of such outings, I can’t stop staring at photos from it because Meghan Markle & Kate Middleton’s heels are the EXACT SAME in all of them.
 They both wore navy pointy-toes pumps that by all appearances are replicas of one another, which leaves me with SO many questions.
 Was the twinning intentional?
 Did Middleton lend Markle her extra pair after she stepped in a puddle?
 Who designed the bound-to-sell-out pumps?

 Most of these questions will likely go unanswered but that’s beside the point, which is matching with your sister (or bestie, mom, etc.) in public is totally acceptable again.
 Moms across the world, rejoice.